 National Average Salary for Tech Support Specialists: $40,335

-Communication skills are key for a technical recruiter.
+Excellent communication skills are key for a technical recruiter.
 Experience working in technology fields is a bonus, as is a mature and confident personality.

 National Average Salary for Technical Recruiters: $45,064

 Are you seeking involvement in the booming tech scene but don’t know how to code?
 Scores of career opportunities in tech involve no code skills at all.